 How can I write an effective written statement?

 To write an effective written statement, prioritize clarity and conciseness.
 Use straightforward language, present key facts first, and organize the information logically.
-Maintaining a professional tone with error-free grammar is crucial to effectively communicate your position in court.
+Maintaining a professional tone with error-free grammar is crucial to effectively communicating your position in court.

 What common mistakes should I avoid when writing a statement?